azvinod/schymrd/README.md

 #### Options: All of the options here are the same as the Single Marker View with the following field as an option.
 ![](.README_images/double_marker.png)

-- Secondary Numeric: This, in combination with the Primary Numeric field enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Fature’.
+- Secondary Feature: This, in combination with the Primary Feature field enables a user to explore two Genes, Numeric Metadata, or PCs based on the value selected for ‘Feature’.

 #### Graphs:
-- The first plot is a harmony that is colored based on the Primary Numeric and Secondary Numeric selection.
+- The first plot is a harmony that is colored based on the Primary Feature and Secondary Feature selection.
 - The second plot’s first tile is a violin plot that displays the Identity selection on the X-axis and the Primary Numeric on the Y-axis.
-The second plot’s second tile is the same as the first tile but is based on the selection of the Secondary Numeric field.
+The second plot’s second tile is the same as the first tile but is based on the selection of the Secondary Feature field.
 - The third plot is the harmony that is colored based on the Identity selection.

 ---